 A 2016 O'Neill National Playwrights Conference Semifinalist, SWEETHEART COME has been read in Plan-B Theatre's Lab (2016) and workshopped in Brigham Young University's Writer/Dramaturg/Actor Workshop (2014).

-Over the 2017-2018 season, Mel workshopped the play with director Mark Fossen at PYGmalion Productions in Salt Lake City, culminating in a staged reading at PYG in April 2018.
-PYG will stage the play on its 2018-2091 season (more details to follow).
+Over the 2017-2018 season, Mel workshopped the play with director Mark Fossen at PYGmalion Productions in Salt Lake City, culminating in a staged reading at PYG May 1, 2018.
+PYG will stage the play, also directed by Mark, on their 2018-2019 season.

 Special thanks to a whole lot of excellent people for helping this play to thrive and grow: